crxhvrd/CodeWalkerProjects/README.md

 ---

-## Known issues
+# Known issues

-All of these are **fail-safe**: the installer's rebuild verification refuses the write and reports it, rather than producing a corrupt file.
+**Part 2 — metadata.** Both of these are *fail-safe*: the rebuild verification refuses the write and reports it, rather than producing a corrupt file.

 - **Two PSO files render differently after a rebuild** — `animpostfx.ymt` and `junctions.pso`.
 Both are *stable fixed points*: they change once and then hold, so the data survives editing and repeated edits don't degrade it.
 The verification guard is stricter than it needs to be here and refuses them; accepting any file that passes a fixed-point check would unblock both.
 - **`shopping_cart_validation.ymt` decompiles to invalid XML.** Its element name is `CriminalCareerDefs::ShoppingCartItemCategoryLimits`, and `::` is illegal in an XML name.
 Fixing this requires a name-mangling scheme that round-trips in both directions, which is a decision about the XML format mod authors work with.

+**Part 3 — shader libraries.**

+- **The XML re-import path does not check root signatures.** Replacing a single `.cso` through the shader viewer is guarded; exporting a library to XML, editing, and importing it back reloads every `.cso` from disk without that check.
+That is the higher-volume route, so it is the one more likely to be used for a real mod.
+Until it is covered, replace shaders individually or make sure the blobs already carry the original signatures.

 ---

-## Credits
+# Credits

 CodeWalker is the work of **dexyfex** and its contributors.
 This fork adds the applications and core fixes described above; everything else belongs to the original project.